iizukanao/picam/INSTALL.md

 ## Transfer the files to Raspberry Pi

-Transfer the contents of $PIBUILD directory to Raspberry Pi, then put them under /usr/local/ so that you have /usr/local/bin/ffmpeg.
+Transfer the contents of $PIBUILD directory to Raspberry Pi, then put them in /usr/local/ so that you have /usr/local/bin/ffmpeg.

 If you have transferred the files to ~/build/, you can install them like this: